Welcome to Luxembourg!

 Nineteen years later and I have to admit that it was one of the best decisions we ever made, Luxembourg has been a wonderful place to live and bring up a family for many reasons and we are happy to call it home.

-Although fortunate to have landed in a country where most people speak great English I was determined not to be lazy, I brushed up my school level French and took evening classes in Luxembourgish at my local commune which I’m sure helped me to feel more settled and integrated (I also met some great peoples of all different nationalities, one of the beauties of Luxembourg life) I would advise anyone arriving to at least try to learn a little Luxembourgish and French or German, there are so many courses available be it online or via local communes.
-It is appreciated and will help you will feel more integrated.
-Olai offer an integration contact which I completed and very much enjoyed Olai Integration Contract
+Although fortunate to have landed in a country where most people speak great English, I was determined not to be lazy.
+I brushed up my school level French and took evening classes in Luxembourgish at my local commune, which I’m sure helped me to feel more settled and integrated.
+I also met some great peoples of all different nationalities, one of the beauties of Luxembourg life.

 There are many links that Luxembourg shares with the UK, as the British Ambassador to Luxembourg, John Marshall highlighted in his fabulous exhibition and book entitled #LuxUKLinks (definitely worth a read and can be found in local bookshops).
 Not only do we share great transport links but also lots of historic ones too!
 Did you know that there is even a Centre for Luxembourg Studies at the University in Sheffield!

-As a family we very much appreciate and enjoy feeling part of our local community, the many local traditions and festivals have become part of our yearly plan, whether it be buying a peckvillchen at Emaishen or the amazing celebrations and fireworks on eve of our Luxembourg National Day.
 We try to keep informed as to what is going on and get involved.
-Our street is planning the annual Neighbours Day Festival (Nopeschtfest) which is great fun, we all bring a dish and a few of us drag our BBQs to the local park to get to know each other, the commune provides tables and we do the rest.
+As a family we very much appreciate and enjoy feeling part of our local community, the many local traditions and festivals have become part of our yearly plan, whether it be buying a peckvillchen at Emaischen or the amazing celebrations and fireworks on eve of our Luxembourg National Day.
+Our street is planning the annual Neighbours Day Festival (Nopeschtfest) which is great fun, we all bring a dish and a few of us drag our BBQs to the local park to get to know each other.
+The commune provides tables and we do the rest.
 It has been a great way to get to know our neighbours, last year we had 60 neighbours turn up all ages and over 15 different nationalities!
 I will never take for granted the fact that we all live in peace and harmony, which of course in not the case in many parts of the world.
 During the annual event I found out one of my neighbours with whom I had only exchanged pleasantries in Luxembourgish with for the last 4 years is actually from Wales and has lived here for 30 years!
 Fete des Voisins usually take place in May/June.

 Merci a bis geschwënn!